rosneru/AmiDiff/README.md

 The project file src/ADiffView.¶ can be loaded with StormC4.

 Then it should compile without errors and just a few warnings..

+## Running the tests

+### Build

+tbd

+### Run

+The tests are now expected to be executed directly from the 1st level directory ADiffView.

+If run from another location the testfiles are not found.